Anna20041983/Machine_Learning_and_Statistics/README.md

 # Machine_Learning_and_Statistics

+**Version 1.0.0**
 ***
-Assesment for Machine Learning and Statistics
-Version 1.0.0

 ## Description
+This repository contains an assesment for Machine Learning and Statistics Module

+## A list of items in this repository:
+1. Tasks file with 5 tasks
+2. Project file
+3. Sample data
 ***

 ## Running the Code
 ***